abinu2/CSE-259-P2/README.md

 # CSE-259-P2- Chess Game
-# Allan Binu- Task 1 implementation and debugging
+# Allan Binu- Task 1 chess board with ranks and files implementation and debugging for all tasks

 # Manuel Granados - Task 2: Implement player A functions using the code for player B